-The group supports health and safety at franchise restaurants through occupational health and safety and first aid training.
-Franchisees’ health and safety procedures and policies are reviewed by the operations management teams to ensure these comply with the relevant legislation.
+The group supports health and safety at franchisees through occupational health and safety and first aid training that is provided to franchisees.
+Franchisees’ health and safety procedures and policies are reviewed by the operations management teams to ensure that these comply with the relevant legislation.

-Customer satisfaction and the growth and retention of a loyal customer base are important value drivers for Spur Corporation.
-Service excellence is a critical component of the brand promise at each restaurant.
+Customer satisfaction is an important value driver for the group that supports the growth and retention of a loyal customer base.
+Service excellence is a critical component of the brand promise at each restaurant in the group.

-Spur Corporation has a range of initiatives in place to improve customer service.
+Spur Corporation has a range of initiatives in place to address customer service.
 These operate at different levels in the group and include: